StevenBlack/intl/readme.md

 **Modify the structure of `strings.dbf` and add one field for each language you need.**

 * Copy the `strings.dbf` table that comes with INTL and put it in your project root directory.
-* `ZAP` the `strings.dbf` table that you just placed in your project root.
+* `ZAP` the `strings.dbf` table that you placed in your project root.
 * `MODIFY STRUCTURE` of `strings.dbf` and add a new column named `cSwahili` with a length of 120.
 Note that the "c" in `cSwahili` is required.

-**Make your application create an INTL object.**  Early in your application, instantiate an INTL object just as described in How to [Instantiate an INTL Object](#how-to-instantiate-an-intl-object).
-Displaying in a different language is now just a matter of using its `SetLanguage()` method.
+**Make your application create an INTL object.**  Early in your application, instantiate an INTL object as described in How to [Instantiate an INTL Object](#how-to-instantiate-an-intl-object).
+Displaying in a different language is now a matter of using its `SetLanguage()` method.

 **Do a “Build All”.** Open your project, select "Build", and build an App or Exe, being sure to select "Recompile All Files".
 Go to lunch.

 **To automatically load `strings.dbf`, either run your app or use the INTLTool utility.** There are two ways to populate the `strings.dbf` table with your project's interface strings.
-The first way is to simply run your program.
+The first way is to run your program.
 As objects are instantiated, INTL will append the strings (like `Caption`, `Tooltiptext`, etc.) into the strings table.
 A better way is to run the INTLTool update program.
 See [INTLTool](#intltool).

 **Input the translations in the `strings.dbf` table.** In the `cSwahili` column, type-in Swahili translations, complete with hot-keys and shortcut-keys as required.
-Note: you can get a "quick-and-dirty" translation for testing and internal demos by simply doing:
+Note: you can get a "quick-and-dirty" translation for testing and internal demos by doing:

 ```
 `REPLACE ALL cSwahili with "**"+TRIM(cOriginal)+"**" FOR cOriginal <> "(("`